How to become a better leader

 2. Active listening

-One of the most difficult obstacles leaders face is unifying their team around a common purpose and driving cooperation.
+One of the most challenging obstacles leaders face is unifying their team around a common purpose and driving cooperation.
 Setting clear, measurable goals helps teams work together and, when they achieve their objective, helps them bond over a shared success.
 For example, instead of telling your team you want to increase revenue this quarter, set an exact goal with a measurable number and lay out a clear roadmap for reaching it.
 This way, your team knows what’s expected and can unite to meet the objective.

 4. Diplomacy